Modern Slavery Statement — Gardening Deptford

 Our due diligence process for new suppliers includes risk screening, reference checks and, where appropriate, on-site visits.
 For high-risk categories — for example, seasonal labour hire or non-UK sourcing of materials — we apply enhanced checks and continuous monitoring.
 Remediation measures include supplier action plans, worker support and, if required, termination of contracts with non-compliant parties.
 Deptford gardening operations are committed to taking swift action to protect workers.

-Team of Deptford gardeners united against modern slavery In conclusion, Gardening Deptford, the Deptford gardeners and our wider gardening community remain dedicated to eradicating modern slavery from our operations and supply chain.
+A woman with dark hair pulled back, wearing a pink and white striped top, is gardening outdoors in a backyard with a front garden view near Deptford, London.
+She is surrounded by two children; a girl in a pink headband and pink top, and a boy in a yellow jacket and green apron.
+The woman is tending to potted plants placed on a garden table, which include various flowering and foliage plants in terracotta and plastic containers.
+The garden features a neatly maintained lawn area, bordered by flower beds and a wooden fence in the background.
+A large tree with textured bark provides partial shade over the scene, with bright, natural daylight illuminating the garden and highlighting the vibrant greens of the plants, the colorful flowers, and the children's clothing.
+The setting reflects a well-kept outdoor space suitable for family gardening activities, supported by a professional gardening service like Gardening Deptford that maintains and enhances such garden environments for local residents.
+In conclusion, Gardening Deptford, the Deptford gardeners and our wider gardening community remain dedicated to eradicating modern slavery from our operations and supply chain.
 We will continue to invest in supplier assurance, robust audits, clear reporting channels and regular review.
 This statement will be reviewed at least once every 12 months to ensure it remains effective and aligned with best practice and legal obligations.
 Gardening Deptford stands firm in its commitment to protect vulnerable workers and uphold ethical labour standards across all activities.

 Gardening Deptford